Few-Shot Object Detection and Viewpoint Estimation for Objects in the Wild: Experiments

-To further show the generality of our approach in real-world scenarios, we consider the joint problem of detecting objects from novel classes in images and estimating their viewpoints.
-The fact is that evaluating a viewpoint estimator on ground-truth classes and bounding boxes is a toy setting, not representative of actual needs.
-On the contrary, estimating viewpoints based on predicted detections is much more realistic and challenging.
+To further demonstrate the generality of our approach in real-world scenarios, we consider the \emph{joint} problem of detecting objects of novel classes in images and estimating their viewpoints.
+The fact is that evaluating a viewpoint estimator on ground-truth classes and ground-truth bounding boxes is a toy setting~\cite{starmap2018,Tseng2019FewShotVE}, that is not representative of actual needs.
+On the contrary, estimating viewpoints based on predicted detection is much more realistic and challenging.
+Note that our object detection model and our viewpoint estimation model were trained separately.